TL;DR: The Undisclosed Truth About “Free” Energy Brokers

 Visible Commission: We charge 1p/kWh - shown separately from the supplier’s base rate on every quote.

-No Hidden Uplift: When we show you 23p/kWh total, you know it’s 22p to the supplier and 1p to us.
+No Undisclosed Uplift: When we show you 23p/kWh total, you know it’s 22p to the supplier and 1p to us.

 AI-Powered, Not Sales-Driven: Our AI assistant analyses contracts without commission incentives.
 No salesperson pushing you toward higher-margin deals.